tjweisman/math_website/weisman/site/etc.md

 % Etc.

-Outside of math, I spend a lot of time playing ultimate frisbee.
+I spend a lot of time playing ultimate frisbee.
 I've played three seasons with Moontower, a mixed club team here in Austin, TX.
 Previously I played for one year on TUFF, the University of Texas men's team, and for four years on Süperfly, the Yale college men's team.

 <div class="image-container">
 <div class="img-cell"><img src="resources/fly_logo.png" alt="Superfly logo" /></div>